- factor VIII

 This information is intended for use by health professionals

-The factor VIII potency is determined using the Activated Partial Thromboplastin Time method, which gives results comparable to the European Pharmacopoeia chromogenic assay, and a reference standard calibrated against the WHO International Standard (FVIII:C IU).
+The factor VIII potency (IU) is determined using the European Pharmacopoeia chromogenic assay and a reference standard calibrated against the WHO International Standard (FVIII:C IU).

 The von Willebrand factor potency is determined by measuring the ristocetin cofactor activity using a reference standard calibrated against the WHO International Standard (VWF:RCo IU).

 The specific activity of Alphanate® prior to the addition of albumin, is greater than 100 IU factor VIII/mg protein and, as finished product, is greater than 5 IU factor VIII/mg protein.

 For a full list of excipients see section 6.1.

 Vial containing white or pale yellow powder and syringe with Water for Injections (solvent).

 Treatment and prophylaxis of bleeding in patients with haemophilia A (congenital factor VIII deficiency).
 This product may be used in the management of acquired factor VIII deficiency.